jepsonr/Text-Exercises/READMEcppFormat.md

-This repository is a collection of the exercises and Labs that were not required for my program.
+This repository is a collection of the exercises and Labs.